pstaender/visitjs/README.md

 The technology stack is set after my own preferences and therefore of course not the ultimate toolset.

-`Visitjs` acts as wrapper between mocha, lower-level request and high-level frontend testing via webdriver.io.
+`Visitjs` is a helper between mocha, lower-level request and high-level frontend testing via webdriver.io.
 The goal is to reduce repeating  actions (like login, http status code, response format, screenshot of the site …).

 ## Usage